rishabhgokhe/TaskFlow/README.md

 ## Live Preview

 TaskFlow is live on Render [https://todo-list-rishabh.onrender.com/](https://todo-list-rishabh.onrender.com/)..
----

 It may take some time to load for the first time, as it is deployed on the free tier of [Render](https://render.com/), which puts the application to sleep in case of inactivity.
+[ Free instance will spin down with inactivity, which can delay requests by 50 seconds or more ]

 ## Acknowledgments
 - [MongoDB](https://www.mongodb.com/) for the database management system.